 The Best Things to See in Plitvice National Park

-Veliki Slap (Big Waterfall) is the park’s biggest and most impressive waterfall, located about 20 minutes from Entrance 1.
+Veliki Slap (Big Waterfall) is the biggest and most impressive waterfall at Plitvice Lakes, located about 20 minutes from Entrance 1.
 The most serene part of the park is Lake Proscansko, located near Entrance 2, the upper section.
 The lake’s secluded trails are a peaceful escape away from day trippers.
 The upper section is also considered the most scenic part of the park.

 Yet another hiking route transports you from being up close and personal with the cascades to the viewpoints offering aerial views over the lakes, the boardwalks, and the waterfalls, including the Veliki Slap.